pliablepotato/ai_intent_framework/README.md

 AI must not shortcut the path to expertise.
 Use it only after you've meaningfully engaged with the topic yourself.

-- Am I bypassing meaningful learning or effort?
 - Would I understand more or grow if I did this myself?
+- Can I discern correctness in the ideas and answers this AI generates?
 - Should I instead use AI and other resources to learn this concept thoroughly before relying on AI as the output?

 ---